Riboflavin (Vitamin B2) Supplement Benefits and Dosage

 We use the equivalent amount of B2 as found in 150 cups of quinoa in our Smart Supplement—here's why.

 The production of two protein-dependant cofactors (FAD and FMN)

 Riboflavin (vitamin B2) dosage

 The Nutrient Reference Value (NRV) is around 1.4mg per day.
-In every dose of Heights Smart Supplement, there is 30mg (equal to 7.5 pints of dairy milk or 150 cups of quinoa) which is 2727% of the NRV.
 The NRV is really the minimum amount and higher doses have been shown to be beneficial.
 There are also no suggested negative side effects from taking this higher dose.

 Riboflavin benefits for the brain

 As its other B vitamin cohorts, Riboflavin contributes to a well-functioning nervous system.

 Contributes to a well-functioning nervous system